 A CSS style was found to be removing or obscuring visual indications that the link or form field is selected.
 Using a border or outline style that obscures the focus indicator causes problems for keyboard-only users.
 Using keyboard tabs and mouse over, verify that the affected element includes a visible outline when in focus and that it has a contrast ratio of at least 3:1 between its pixels in the focused and unfocused states and against adjacent colors.
 If no visible outline exists, change the style to avoid obscuring the focus outline.

 An element was found to be using an event handler such as onclick to emulate a link.
 A link created in this manner cannot be tabbed to from the keyboard and does not gain keyboard focus like other controls and/or links.
 Change this element to an anchor tag or include role="link" and tabindex="0" as attributes.

 An element was found with a tabindex attribute.
 The tabindex attribute is used to manually specify the order links and form fields should receive focus when using the tab key on the keyboard.
-Use of tabindex is not always a problem but because its use can become unmaintainable very quickly and it is easily forgotten when content is changed, its use should be avoided.
+Using tabindex to modify the tab order is not always a problem but because its use can become unmaintainable very quickly and it is easily forgotten when content is changed, its use should be avoided.
 Check that the tab order specified by the tabindex attributes follows relationships in the content or remove the tabindex attribute from your pages.